sqrol/SoftV.Docs/docs/robocad/libraries/studica/vmx-flex.md

 :::note
 VMX flex ports are read-only!
-Usually used for buttons.
+They are typically used for connecting buttons.
-Limits are placed in the order:
+Ports are placed in the following order:
 - FlexDIO 0
 - FlexDIO 1
 - FlexDIO 2